The Best Christian Parenting Books

 52 Things Sons Need From Their Dad

-Similar to the book above, 52 Things Sons Need From Their Dad is geared specifically towards helping dads grow up to be good men.
+Similar to the book above, 52 Things Sons Need From Their Dad is geared specifically towards helping dads tach their sons to grow up to be good men.
 There will be the opportunity to discuss things like how to treat women, the value of hard work, how to be honest and have self-respect, and so much more!

 52 Things Daughters Need From Their Dads